hzi-bifo/SDplots/Software/README.md

 ### 3) Running the Pipeline
 1. You need to **share the folder** that contains the *sdplots*-folder in the Docker Settings (see [File Sharing](https://docs.docker.com/docker-for-mac/#file-sharing "Docker for Mac")).
 It's sufficient if you do this once the first time you use the pipeline.
-2. To run the SD plot pipeline, **open a command-line terminal and insert**:
+2. To run the SDplots pipeline, **open a command-line terminal and insert**:

 		$sudo docker run -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -o [OUTPUT NAME] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]